CDCSProjects/SciFi/README.md

-# Welcome to SciFi, an embedded asset store primarily for scientific data
+# Welcome to SciFi
+## An embedded asset store designed for scientific data

 SciFi combines a relational database and a key-value store to store and query data (DataStore) and metadata (MetaStore) in an efficient way without requiring special user permissions or administration of the datatabase systems.
 The data is stored in a key-value store, which uses a folder on disc or in main memory.
 Within this folder, one or more \*.sst files are saved.
 This depends on the parameters you pass during the creation of the store.
 The metadata is stored in a \*.db or \*.parquet file.
 The identification between data and metadata is done via a unique key.
 The uniqueness of the key is enforced by design in the DataStore, and by defining it as UNIQUE PRIMARY attribute in the MetaStore. **Keys are case sensitive.**